-The Hawler P.1052 was an experimental aircraft produced by Hawker Aircraft for reseach and development of swept back wing designs.
+The Hawker P.1052 was an experimental aircraft produced by Hawker Siddeley for research and development of swept back wing designs.

-As preparations were being made in late 1945 to start work on construction of the Hawker P.1040 (prototype Sea Hawk – described separately) Hawker proposed a 'swept-wing rocket-powered' version for high-speed aerodynamic research.
+As preparations were being made in late 1945, to start work on construction of the Hawker P.1040 (prototype Sea Hawk) Hawker Siddeley proposed a 'swept-wing rocket-powered' version for high-speed aerodynamic research.

-Air Ministry Specification E.38/46 was duly issued in March 1947, calling for two flying prototypes of a swept-wing version of the N.7/46 (a design which would evolve into the Sea Hawk naval jet fighter) and a third static test airframe.
-The requirement for a rocket powerplant was removed but this was to be revisited later with the P.1072 (also described separately).
+Air Ministry Specification E.38/46 was duly issued in March 1947, calling for two flying prototypes of a swept-wing version of the N.7/46 (a design which would evolve into the Hawker Sea Hawk naval jet fighter) and a third, static test airframe.
+The requirement for a 'rocket powerplant' was removed, although this was to be revisited later with the Hawker P.1072 Sea Hawk prototype.

-The first P.1052 (VX272) was built at Hawker’s Richmond Road factory in Kingston and it was then transported by road to Boscombe Down during November 1948.
+The first Hawker P.1052 (VX272) was built at Hawker’s Richmond Road factory in Kingston and it was then transported by road to The Aeroplane and Armament Experimental Establishment (A&AEE) at Boscombe Down during November 1948.

-Exactly one month later, Wade set a new London - Paris point-to-point record in a P.1052 with the 220-mile flight taking just 21 minutes 28 seconds, an average speed of 618 mph.
+Exactly one month later, Wade set a new London to Paris Point-to-Point record in a Hawker P.1052 with the 220-mile flight taking just 21 minutes 28 seconds, an average speed of 618 mph.

-In June 1949, VX272 went to the Royal Aircraft Establishment at Farnborough, where it suffered damage during a forced landing that September as a result of a fuel pump failure.
+In June 1949, the first prototype (VX272) went to the Royal Aircraft Establishment (RAE) at Farnborough.
+In September of that year, it suffered damage during a forced landing, as a result of a fuel pump failure.
 The aircraft was repaired and strengthened by reinforcement of the wing spars.

-The first prototype P.1052 suffered several more accidents during 1950–51 before it was eventually fitted with an arrester hook and a Sea Hawk undercarriage.
+The first prototype Hawker P.1052 suffered several more accidents during 1950 and 1951, before it was eventually fitted with an arrester hook and a Sea Hawk undercarriage.
 Successful deck-landing trials aboard HMS Eagle were subsequently completed in May 1952.

 Two: VX272 and VX279 (later converted to Hawker P.1081).